afoley587/secure-me/README.md

 then uses our `get_password` function to retrieve a password from the user.
 We have to then hash the password with the same salt value that we used in our `generate_db.py` python script.
 Finally, we see if a user with that name and password exist in our database.
-If they do, then they entered the proper password and we True, otherwise the password was incorrect and we return False.
+If that username/password pair exists, then the user entered the proper password and we return `True`.
+Otherwise, the password was incorrect and we return `False`.

 Note: `get_password` is simply a wrapper around python's `getpass` function!